Salesforce.com Cloudy Vision

 Consequences of a Salesforce.com Stock Fall

 A Salesforce.com stock slide would have significant ripple effects across all of the software space, but most aggressively on any of the cloud vendors.
-Because it is such a high profile cloud vendor, and a high profile software company, the effects would likely have at least some short term impact even on companies like .
+Because it is such a high profile cloud vendor, and a high profile CRM software company, the effects would likely have at least some short term impact even on companies like SAP.

 [FN1] Salesforce.com Accounting Shenanigans Explained